Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

-Following Definition \ref{netriemannpartiallyordered}, we denote by $L^{1}(\mu)$ the space of all functions $f: \Omega \rightarrow X$ Net Riemann integrable on $\Omega$ \footnote{Most of the properties below are valid for $f$ integrable on $A \in \mathcal{H}$ with suitable modifications.
-In general, we also omit the "on $\Omega$" if it causes no confusion.} with respect to the (fixed) set function $\mu: \Omega \rightarrow Y$ in the context of a (fixed) partially ordered integration structure.
+To give further properties of the integral in Definition \ref{netriemannpartiallyordered}, we denote by $L_{NR}(\mu)$ the space of all functions $f: \Omega \rightarrow X$ that are net Riemann integrable, on each $A \in \mathcal{H}$, with respect to the (fixed) set function $\mu: \Omega \rightarrow Y$ in the context of a (fixed) integration structure.

-Then, with the previous structures in mind, before presenting examples of specific integration procedures that fit in this archetype, we collect general properties of the Net Riemann integral that can be gathered essentially from the definition and without imposing too many conditions on $f$ and/or $\mu$ and its associated spaces:

-\begin{theorem} [Properties of the Net Riemann integral] The Net Riemann integral has the following properties:
+\begin{theorem} [Further Properties of the net Riemann integral] The net Riemann integral has the following properties compatible with a partially ordered integration structure in Riesz spaces $X, Y, Z$: